 - John C. Maxwell, author of bestsellers and top speaker in the areas of leadership.

-- Willem Middelkoop, Dutch journalist and one of the most famous Dutch investors, particularly precious metals.
+- Willem Middelkoop, Dutch journalist and one of the most famous Dutch investors, particularly in precious metals.

 - Halbe Zijlstra, Chairman of the VVD (Dutch political party) and my former colleague at one of my previous assignments.